-MWP Entertainment is theatrical producing, general management, and consultancy company serving the arts industry in New York and London.
-Owned and operated by two-time Tony Award nominated producer Michael Page, MWPE focuses its resources on bringing dynamic artists and stories to audiences worldwide.
-Michael has dedicated his career to the arts having served as the general manager of Lincoln Center for the Performing Arts, The Old Globe, Theatre for a New Audience, the Vineyard Theatre, Barrow Street Theatre, as well as an independent producer, arts marketer, and maker.
-His career spans 25-years and over 250 productions in various capacities.
+MWP Entertainment is theatrical producing and general management company serving the arts industry in New York and London.
+Owned and operated by Tony and Olivier Award nominated, Drama Desk, Drama League, and Outer Critics Circle Award winning producer Michael Page, MWPE focuses its resources on bringing dynamic artists and stories to audiences worldwide.
+Michael has dedicated his career to the performing arts having served as the general manager of Lincoln Center, The Old Globe, Theatre for a New Audience, the Vineyard Theatre, Barrow Street Theatre, as well as an independent producer, arts marketer, and maker.
+His career spans 25 years and hundreds productions in various capacities.
+He has also recently partnered with award winning producer Eva Price as the Chief Operating Officer of Maximum Entertainment Productions.

 As a director Michael has staged productions of The Laramie Project, Man of La Mancha, HAIR, Richard III, The Merchant of Venice, Angels in America, Much Ado About Nothing, The Memory of Water, Gloria, A Bright Room Called Day, Romeo & Juliet, Marat/Sade, The Cocktail Hour, Trojan Women, A Thousand Points of Light, Medea, Bent, The Red Peppers, Hands Across the Sea, Therese Raquin, many works by Tennessee Williams including The Glass Menagerie, Vieux Carre, Small Craft Warnings, Talk to Me Like The Rain and Let Me Listen, Camino Real, The Gnadiges Frauline, The Lady of Larkspur Lotion, and new works by Tony Glazer, Melissa Gawlowski Pratt, Laura Caufield, Glen Berger, Tom Wirtshafter, Ron Brawer, Matthew Cleaver, and Joshua Cohen.